CiscoTestAutomation/genielibs/pkgs/conf-pkg/changelog/2024/september.rst

                                       New
 --------------------------------------------------------------------------------

+* iosxr
+    * Added lldp conf model

-* iosxe
+* nxos
+    * Added lldp conf model

-    * cat9k
+* device
-        * Use the cmd string format instead of importing the module.
+    * Add learn_interfaces to device object
+        * use the learn(interface) ops to find all the interfaces and add them to device.interfaces